manish28rathore/manish28rathore/README.md

 # 💫 About Me:
 I'm Manish Rathore, a passionate developer based in New Delhi, India.
 I love building innovative solutions and exploring new technologies in the world of software development.<br>I'm current learning Rust and DSA.<br>I rarely make projects for now, I am focusing on learning.
+I have a keen interest in Web3 and cybersecurity.

 ## 🌐 Socials: